angelikatyborska/angelika.me/_posts/2024-11-11-dependencies-vs-dev-dependencies-javascript-apps.md

 You will need to carefully consider each dependency when adding it, and you will not gain any automated assurances from this kind of approach.
 You'll have to run `npm install --include=dev` on your build servers (SSG) or deployment servers (SSR).

 **Why you might want to choose this approach?** It will help you understand which code runs on the users' computers or your deployment server, and which code only ever runs on the developers' machines or build servers.
-You can use this split to decide which dependencies need more attention: more thorough security reviews, more often updates, and so on.
+You can use this split to decide which dependencies need more attention: more thorough security reviews, more frequent updates, and so on.

 ### C. Pragmatic approach